 The command displays information about the components being installed on the local computer.

-If the installation script runs without any errors, everything you need to start developing programs that run on the Internet Computer platform will be available on your local computer.
+If the installation script runs without any errors, everything you need to start developing programs that run on the Internet Computer blockchain will be available on your local computer.

 To verify the SDK is ready to use: